AldoHA1/AldoHA1/README.md

 <h2>Software Developer 🐱‍👤</h2>
-Hi there, I'm Aldo Herrera😁✌ I'm a software developer with more than 5 years in the software industry.
+Hi there, I'm Aldo Herrera😁✌ I'm a software developer with over 6 years in the software industry.
-In these 5 years, I've worked for 4 companies in Costa Rica 🌋, where I've had to develop multiple solutions for foreign clients, with very extensive teams ( ´･･)ﾉ(._.`) and where I met a bunch of new technologies. <small><i>I've got the intuition that I love 💘 JavaScript technologies.</i></small>
+In these 6 years, I've worked for 4 companies in Costa Rica 🌋, where I've had to develop multiple solutions for foreign clients, with very extensive teams ( ´･･)ﾉ(._.`) and where I met a bunch of new technologies. <small><i>I've got the intuition that I love 💘 JavaScript technologies.</i></small>

 Some of the technologies that I've worked on are 👨‍💻